Idrinth/walled-secrets/README.md

 The Firefox addon is available [here](https://addons.mozilla.org/en-US/firefox/addon/idrinth-walled-secrets/).

+#### Firefox Android Browser Addon

+The Firefox addon for Android is currently in review.

+#### Opera Browser Addon

+The Opera addon is currently in review.

+#### Chrome Browser Addon

+The Chrome addon is currently in review.

+#### Edge Browser Addon

+The Edge addon is currently in review.

 ## Contributing

 Contributions are welcome.
 Please remember that any contribution done are final and may not be withdrawn at a later date.
 All contributions are made available under the MITlicence.
 Got to [the repository](https://github.com/Idrinth/walled-secrets) to contribute.